BotpressAGI/Botpress/readme.md

 ### Integration Deployment

-To try out your integration, you can deploy its current version to your workspace using the GaiaNetAI CLI:
+To try out your integration, you can deploy its current version to your workspace using the Botpress CLI:

 ```sh
 bp deploy